Jeremy Beck: Working life

 After graduating from Yale, Beck taught music composition and theory at the University of Northern Iowa, earning tenured there in 1998.
 Beck took a leave of absence from UNI to teach for a year at Chatham College in Pittsburgh, Pennsylvania.
 However, instead of returning to Iowa, in 1999, Beck accepted a position as an associate professor of music composition and theory at California State University, Fullerton, where he also earned tenure, in 2002.
 During his teaching years, Beck was invited to teach and lecture on American music, music theory, and composition around the world, including in St. Petersburg, Russia, and Ghana.

 In 2002, Beck accepted a short-term teaching position at the University of Louisville.
 Following a change in the administration and the loss of his position, Beck decided to pursue a J.D. degree, graduating from the university's Brandeis School of Law in 2007.
-In addition to his continuing work in composition, now Beck is also a practicing attorney in Louisville, Kentucky.
+In addition to his continuing work in composition, Beck is also a practicing attorney in Louisville, Kentucky.
 He blends his music background into his entertainment law practice, with an emphasis on copyright, trademark, and contracts.

 Recordings

+Requiem

+Beck's Requiem was recorded by Coro Volante and the Cincinnati String Ensemble, directed by Brett Scott, and released by Acis Productions in 2024.
+One critic described this major work as "...harmonically alluring...[with] intriguing contrapuntal techniques...and touching simplicity."
+Donald Rosenberg in Gramophone called it "A piece of tranquil and urgent beauty...An exquisite first recording...Beck often goes against the grain, finding fresh means to convey the weighty or hopeful messages, and turning to lyricism rather than overt drama...Beck achieves an intimate portrait of mourning at once comforting and fervent."

+remember

+Released on the neuma label in 2023, Beck's seventh recording includes eight diverse compositions for a variety of instrumental and vocal forces.
+Called "captivating from beginning to end," three of the compositions, Invitation to Love, Elegy for piano and string orchestra, and November Dances for flute, viola, and harp, were composed during the COVID-19 pandemic lockdown.
+Invitation to Love won First Prize in Category 3 (treble choir) of The King's Singers New Music Prize in 2021.
+The text is by Paul Laurence Dunbar (1872–1906) who was an American poet, novelist, and short story writer.
+Born in Ohio to freed slaves from Kentucky, he became one of the first influential Black poets in American literature.

+"...a sonic revelation.
+With an impressive range of instrumental and vocal compositions, Beck takes us into a world of emotion and reflection.
+The compositions, including the award-winning 'Invitation to Love', testify to Beck's extraordinary creative vision and his ability to translate deep feelings into music."